 Edward Schneider writes frequently about recordings.

+composers - and teaching materials.
 This same catholicity is apparent in the discography of a newer Schuller enterprise, GM Recordings of Newton Centre, Mass.
 Initial releases have run the gamut from Bach to modern jazz, via tuba and double bass works by Mr. Schuller and Vaughan Williams (on a disk titled ''The Underdogs of the Orchestra,'' GM 2004).

 The very first GM recording (GM 2001/2, two disks) is clearly intended to be a historical document: not only does it feature the complete solo piano music of Robert DiDomenica, but it features it in live premiere performances by the composer's wife, Leona DiDomenica, an accomplished pianist with a thorough commitment to and understanding of her husband's work.
 And understanding a work like the lengthy ''Sonata After Essays'' for piano with soprano and baritone voice, flute, alto flute and tape (1977) is no mean feat.
 The six- movement sonata takes its inspiration mainly from writings by Charles Ives (its title is a play on Ives's ''Essays Before a Sonata''), Emerson, Hawthorne, Alcott and Thoreau, and while technically and sonically impressive and full of lyricism and musical interest, it is heavily burdened with programmatic symbolism, most of it comprehensible only to the listener following along with detailed program notes.
 The other four works recorded here are considerably more accessible, and it can only be wished that the rule of including only first performances had been bent in the case of Four Movements for Piano and Sonatina for Piano, where the 1959 recordings sound very thin, making it difficult to hear musical details.